ELY3M/elys-switch-guide.github.io/docs/extras/sigpatches.md

 # Installing SigPatches

+!!! warning "Sigpatches are not supported by ReSwitched, Atmosphere and NH devs so do not ask them about sigpatches!"
+	It is in their rules that it is not allowed to talk about installing nsps on their discord servers.

+&nbsp;

 I know some users do need them to install homebrew nsps to their switches in their emunand.
 for example, I made hbmenu nsp and installed hbmenu to my home screen for easy access to full ram.